BjornarVass/fair-vae-rec/README.md

 # Providing Previously Unseen Users Fair Recommendations Using Variational Autoencoders
-This is the official repository for the paper "Providing Previously Unseen Users Fair Recommendations Using Variational Autoencoders" appearing in the RecSys 2023 conference.
+This is the official repository for the paper "Providing Previously Unseen Users Fair Recommendations Using Variational Autoencoders", appearing in the RecSys 2023 conference.

 ## Requirements(version used)
 The packages required for running the code are the following: